VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 ./clean && ./mk
 ./rn
 ```
-To stop your model, you can press in the terminal ctrl+c for a linux or cmd+c for a mac.
+To stop your model, you can press in the terminal ctrl+c.
+In case that does not work on your mac, try cmd+c.

 ### adding a new inlist file: inlist_extra